Skip to main content

 We are one of the only departments offering basic research and clinical training opportunities, emphasizing the importance of research and its impact on health.

-In conjunction with the University of Toronto's Clinician Investigator Program (CIP), our Clinician Scientist Training Program allows you to pursue your MSc or PhD degree within the Temerty Faculty of Medicine while training as a pathologist or laboratory medicine specialist.
-It is an accredited postgraduate medical training program of the Royal College of Physicians and Surgeons of Canada.
+The Clinician Investigator Program is fully accredited by The Royal College of Physicians and Surgeons of Canada (RCPSC).
+This program allows you to pursue your MSc or PhD degree within the Temerty Faculty of Medicine while training as a pathologist or laboratory medicine specialist.

 Benefit from our broad spectrum of research and further develop your career.